HamedDawoudzai/hybrid_exchange/README.md

 ```

 > Polygon.io free tier provides 5 API calls/minute.
 Sign up at [polygon.io](https://polygon.io/) to get a key.
-> Crypto prices use the public Coinbase Exchange API — no key required.
+> Crypto prices use the public Coinbase Exchange API with no key required.

 ### 3. Start Backend